matldupont/matdupont-dev/blog/220130/02-deployment.md

 This isn't my first rodeo, so I have another bucket from which I can copy settings.
 I'll describe those here:

 Give the bucket a name.
-Set the AWS Region closest to you.
+Set the AWS Region closest to me.

 Leave all the default values in aside from one section: **Block Public Access settings for this bucket**